AN IMPROVED FORECAST OFFERS

 Forecasting is the process of making predictions of the future based on past and present, historical data and most commonly by analysis of trends.
 It is a systematic attempt to understand the future performance of a business or the behavior of a system.
 The understanding of the influencing variables, is an important component to improve the quality of the forecast.

 Concerning the models, it is possible to distinguish among qualitative and quantitative methods.
-The former are subjective, based on the opinion of experts; they are used when past data is not available.
+The former is subjective, based on the opinion of experts; they are used when past data is not available.
 The latter creates a relation, described by a function, between past and future data.
 They are usable when past data information is available and it can be assumed that some old patterns still are expected in the future.